cioccarellia/Kurl/README.md

 - `header()`: Sets a header value for a header key.
 - `fragment()`: Sets the fragment tag at the end of the url.

-Once the lambda has been executed a request object is retuned.
+Once the lambda has been executed a request object is returned.
 It contains all the finalized information needed to extract the required url, plus, additional useful methods for testing and checking the url correctness.

 This object can also be used alongside a **kurl-ktx** dependency for your HTTP client, to inject the request data inside the proper Request Builder.